odoodo/Mirth-Migrator/README.md

 </ul>

 <h2>Kudos</h2>
-Mirth Migrator makes use of a number of other open source projects whose authors I am grateful to:
+Mirth Migrator makes use of a number of other open source projects: